 For some people, singing comes naturally.
 Others need to put in time and training to figure out how to properly use their voice.
 Whatever camp you're in, it's essential to understand the different types of singing voices so that you can make the most out of your vocal range.

-Below, we'll detail everything you need to know about the different voice types, demystify vocal vocabulary, and share some vocal technique tips so that you can improve your singing voice for the better.
+Below, we'll detail everything you need to know about the different singing voice types, demystify vocal vocabulary, and share some vocal technique tips so that you can improve your singing voice for the better.
 Let's jump into it!

 Determining Your Vocal Quality

 We are all able to notice certain things about our voices.
 For example, you may observe that you have a deeper voice type than your friend, or perform better when belting versus singing softly.
-However, there's a lot more to both male voice and female voice types.
-Professional vocalists evaluate their voice based on a number of factors including:
+However, there's a lot more to both male voice and female singing voice types.
+Professional vocalists evaluate their singing voice based on a number of factors including:

 - Vocal Range: Your vocal range is essentially the distance from your lowest note to your highest note.
 A vocal range can be expanded over time to help you hit lower or higher notes with proper training.